 The earliest relevant sheets are catalogued in the National Library of Scotland old maps collection as follows (click sheet number to open).

 East Riding of Yorkshire Council publishes data prepared from OS maps.
 Sample locations are the same as for the current profile plan so that continuity of measurement may be maintained.

+Seven comparisons of the full coast can be made from the information.
+There are omissions – see the table below.
 Where cliff loss is not recorded in one survey, a cumulative value appears in the data for the next.

 the Valentin survey